ICANN's Fellowship Program – Making a Difference

 Who may apply for and be awarded a fellowship?

-- The programme is targeted at individuals new to the ICANN environment from government, the ccTLD community, academic, civil and business constituents as well as non-profits, who are NOT involved in or associated with other ICANN supported travel programmes.
+The programme is targeted mainly at individuals who are either new to the ICANN environment or have yet to attend a face to face meeting.
+Their backgrounds are diverse: government, the ccTLD community, academic, civil and business sectors as well as non-profits.
+These individuals must NOT be involved in or associated with other ICANN supported travel programmes at time of selection.

 - To be eligible applicants must be citizens of a low, lower-middle, or upper-middle income economy according to the economic classifications listed above.